 Brands: It’s easy just to buy this in its purest form, but some brands that incorporate it with amazing results.
 For example?
 Sudtana’s awesome Turmeric, Coconut & Sesame body oil blend!
 Made from fresh Thai coconuts and organic sesame and jojoba oils, this is an all-day hydrating shield to smooth your skin.
 It’s also got turmeric to support collagen production and repair your skin, too.

 Extracted from the pips of grapes used to make wine, this oil is also used in the kitchen for cooking, or to put over salad.

 Benefits: The oil is extremely rich in beta-carotene and vitamins D, C, E. It also happens to have a concentration of essential fatty acids like palmitic, stearic, and linoleic acid.
 These fatty acids have performed well in clinical anti-wrinkle trials.
 They have also proven to be effective at minimizing the prominence and size of scars.
-You can use this oil directly on your skin from the kitchen; cooking with it will bring the same beauty benefits.
+You can use this oil directly on your skin from the kitchen.
+And cooking with it will bring the same beauty benefits.

 Best for: Face and body

 Brands: Caudalie famously uses the grape seed oil from their French vineyards.

 This is one of the most loved and commonly used oils for beauty.
 It’s extracted from the seeds of flowering Evening Primrose plants, and the best part?
 It doesn’t cost a mint!